tunglinwood/oasis/README.md

 ## 🙌 Acknowledgment

-We would like to thank XXX for designing the logo of our project.
+We would like to thank Douglas for designing the logo of our project.

 ## 🖺 License